sabest2022/examenarbete/README.md

 ## Built With
 React - The web framework used for the client-side.
 Node.js - Server environment.
 Express - Web framework for Node.js.
 MongoDB - Database.
 Other technologies/libraries: TailwindCSS, Stripe, Google Login, etc.

-Contributing
+## Contributing:
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## Authors